Skip to content

 • Functional electrical stimulation, which uses low-level electrical pulses to activate nerves and lift the foot during gait

-By understanding the symptoms associated with MS-related foot drop, healthcare providers and those affected can tailor foot drop exercises and treatments to manage the condition better.
+By understanding the symptoms associated with MS-related foot drop, healthcare providers and patients who are affected can tailor foot drop exercises and treatments to manage the condition better.

 MS Gait